 True wireless often means making do with the audio compression over Bluetooth, but Jaybird averts the worst of this by connecting directly to each earbud, instead of having them connect to each other.
 (This also means you can use the left or right earbud by itself, if you really need to draw out the battery life or hear incoming cars.)

 The earbuds connected to our smartphone instantaneously the moment we took them out of the case, and it’s clear Jaybird has worked hard in this department to make this a seamless experience.

 The 16-hour battery life always got us through a full day of use.
 While other pairs of earbuds may pack in more charge, you won’t get the same compact case with a bigger battery – and as it is the Vista’s case was a dream to carry around.

-You won’t get some of the fancier noise cancellation or ambient sound features here, like the Sennheiser Momentum True Wireless, which uses external microphones to play outside noise inside the drivers, keeping you more in tune to your surroundings.
+You won’t find some noise-cancelling or ambient sound features here, like the Sennheiser Momentum True Wireless, which uses external microphones to play outside noise inside the drivers, keeping you more in tune to your surroundings.
 We’re told that Jaybird wouldn’t have been able to keep the dimensions down if it included these kinds of features, which holds true when we consider the bulkier earbuds of those other models.

 The Jaybird Vista true wireless earbuds are truly astonishing in what they achieve.
 Despite being fitness-first headphones, they still manage to offer incredible audio alongside water and sweat resistance like the best of them.

-These earbuds certainly aren’t cheap: at $179 / £159 (around AU$299) they’re certainly at the premium end of the market.
+These earbuds certainly aren’t cheap: at $179 / £159 / AU$299 they’re certainly at the premium end of the market.
 But the combination of stark coloring, compact and lightweight design, and premium sound makes them a no-brainer for your next true wireless earbuds – whether you’re training for a marathon or just walking briskly to the office.

 - Not what you're looking for?
 See our guide to the best fitness trackers of 2019